-A familiarisation booklet, containing information about the format of the test and some example questions, will be sent upon receipt of a completed registration form.
+A familiarisation booklet, containing information about the format of the test and some example questions, will be available on the Warwickshire County Council website and in paper form on request.
 This will allow children to become familiar with the type of questions likely to be asked and the format of the test booklet and answer sheet, and information about how to write their answers on the answer sheet.